silvus/dotfiles/app/.textadept/textadept/doc/api.md

 directory path or list of directory paths, using a filtered list dialog.
 If *paths* is `nil`, uses the current project's root directory, which is obtained from `io.get_project_root()`.
-Files shown in the dialog do not match any pattern in either string or table *filter* (or `lfs.default_filter` if *filter* is `nil`).
-A filter table
-contains:

-  + Lua patterns that match filenames to exclude.
-  + Optional `folders` sub-table that contains patterns matching directories to exclude.
-  + Optional `extensions` sub-table that contains raw file extensions to exclude.
-  + Optional `symlink` flag that when `true`, excludes symlinked files (but not symlinked directories).
-  + Optional `folders.symlink` flag that when `true`, excludes symlinked directories.

-Any filter patterns starting with '!' exclude files and directories that do not match the pattern that follows.
+String or list *filter* determines which files to show in the dialog, with the default filter being `lfs.default_filter`.
+A filter consists of Lua patterns that match file and directory paths to include or exclude.
+Exclusive patterns begin with a '!'.
+If no inclusive patterns are given, any path is initially considered.
+As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g. '.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).
 The number of files in the list is capped at `quick_open_max`.
 If *filter* is `nil` and *paths* is ultimately a string, the filter from the `io.quick_open_filters` table is used in place of `lfs.default_filter` if the former exists.